SirBofu/dsda-doom-mbf24/mbf24_spec.md

     - Otherwise identical to `A_VileTarget`.

 - **A_MonsterZapAttack(damagebase, damagedice, flatdamage, blastdamage, blastradius, thrust, forcedmass, sound)**
-  - Paramterized version of `A_VileAttack` that allows defining damage.
+  - Parameterized version of `A_VileAttack` that allows defining damage.
   - Args:
     - `damagebase (uint)`: Base damage of the hitscan attack; if not set, defaults to 0
     - `damagedice (uint)`: Hitscan damage random multiplier; if not set, defaults to 0